This data is provided from the logbook information in the MySSI app

 Crevice

-Large “canyon“ starting at 60’, visibility 100’+, Sea Fans along walls.
-Schools of barracuda and some sharks occasionally seen.
-Accessible by boat only, possibility of currents.shallow plateau suitable for all divers, extended range divers will love the deep wall.
+Large “canyon“ starting at 60’, visibility 100’+, with Sea Fans along the walls.
+Schools of barracuda and some sharks are occasionally seen.
+Accessible by boat only with a possibility of currents.
+This shallow plateau is suitable for all divers, and extended range divers will love the deep wall.

 Learn more